Levitas, a Democrat, was the representative for Georgia's 4th congressional district from 1975 to 1984.

-Each dot in the chart below was a member of the House of Representatives in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Levitas is shown as a purple triangle. (analysis methodology)
+Levitas is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Levitas sponsored bills primarily in these issue areas:

 Some of Levitas’s most recently sponsored bills include...

 - H.J.Res.
 647 (98th): A joint resolution designating the week of January 7 through January 13, ...

 - H.R.
 6229 (98th): A bill to amend the Federal Aviation Act of 1958 to authorize ...

 - H.R.
 5932 (98th): A bill to provide that the Federal Aviation Administration shall only perform ...